Nordstrom Anniversary Sale: The Best Leggings

 Nordstrom Anniversary Sale: The Best Leggings for Lounging and Working Out

 The Nordstrom Anniversary Sale preview and pre-sale is live!
-And among the thousands of items that will be marked down when the event officially starts, we've found tons of leggings from brands we love.
+And among the thousands of items that will be marked down when the event officially starts, we've found tons of leggings from brands we love for both exercising and lounging.

 Spanx, Nike, Adidas, Alo and Halogen are just a few of the top brands offering comfy leggings for less.
 Regular, petite and plus sizes -- plus an assortment of colors -- are all in the mix.
 Leggings have always been part of our go-to wardrobe, and that's true now more than ever.
 So why not add a few more pairs to your collection?
 Additionally, check out the luxury deals on designer women's clothing and shoes now at the Nordstrom Surprise Sale.